ArmandBester/CV/README.md

 Consultant on PhD project looking at mother to child HIV transmission and drug resistance profiles (PhD awarded).

+Successfully raised publication fees for our PhyloPi paper published in PLoS ONE as listed under publications.

 ##### SARS-COV2

 Next generation sequenceing and survailance of SARS-COV2 genomes where I am involved in samples selection, bio-informatics and genome consensus generation and quality control.